-Examination Centers are only obliged to retain uncollected examination certificates for a maximum of 12 months.
+Examination Centres are only obliged to retain uncollected examination certificates for a maximum of 12 months.
 Should a student lose his certificates, he will need to apply in person direct to the awarding body for replacements.
-Below are links to the main four awarding body websites and the relevant sections.
+Below are links to the main five awarding body websites and the relevant sections.

 This link will take you direct to the correct place on the AQA website.
-Scroll down to the section ‘How to make an application and choose the appropriate pdf for their list.
+Scroll down to the section ‘How to make an application and choose the appropriate pdf from their list.
 You will also find guidance notes for completing the form and a checklist.

-Cambridge International Examinations for IGCSE and PreU level qualifications.
+Cambridge International Examinations for IGCSE and Pre-U level qualifications.
 The above link will take you direct to the section on the boards site to apply for a Certifying Statement Application: Results and Certificates – Form 7.

 Scroll to ‘View our certificate services’ and select the appropriate option.

 Each awarding body will charge between £20 to £40 per certificate.
-A certificate will include all subjects certificated within an exam series for one level of qualification, therefore two or possibly three charges will apply per board if you are applying GCSE, AS and A2 level qualifications.
+A certificate will include all subjects certificated within an exam series for one level of qualification, therefore two or possibly three charges will apply per board if you are applying GCSE, AS and A Level qualifications.
 Fees are payable directly by you to each awarding body and replacement certificates can take anywhere between 2 to 6 weeks to be delivered.

 Due to COVID-19, some boards suspended their replacement certificate services and are now working to catch up.
 If you application is urgent and the awarding board provides an option to include additional information, please make them aware of the urgency of your application.